 And when Ezekiel moves to bring him back, Dean is mouthing silently and desperately "come on, come on."
 When Cas wakes up and says Dean's name, all Dean can manage is a broken "hey, hey, yeah" while touching Cas's knee and shoulder.
 He's too emotional to say or do anything else until he pulls together, straightens up, glares at Cas and tells him, "Never dothat again!"

-In an earlier episode, when Charlie is resurrected, the first thing she says ("Merry Christmas") is explained as a reference to her Heaven.
+In an later episode (9x04), when Charlie is resurrected, the first thing she says ("Merry Christmas") is explained as a reference to her Heaven.
 What's the first thing Cas says?